Security-Onion-Solutions/securityonion-docs/alerts.rst

 Time Picker
 -----------

 By default, Alerts searches the last 24 hours.
 If you want to search a different time frame, you can change it in the upper right corner of the screen.
-You can use the default relative time or click the clock icon to change to absolute time.

 .. image:: https://user-images.githubusercontent.com/1659467/94587826-20c01d80-0251-11eb-8fa3-2e73a0763981.png
   :target: https://user-images.githubusercontent.com/1659467/94587826-20c01d80-0251-11eb-8fa3-2e73a0763981.png